 Equity Compensation Plan Information.
 The following table provides information as of December 31, 2008 with respect to shares of Common Stock that may be issued under M&T Bank Corporation's existing equity compensation plans.
-M&T Bank Corporation's existing equity compensation plans include the 1983 Stock Option Plan, the 2001 Stock Option Plan, the 2005 Incentive Compensation Plan, which replaced the 2001 Stock Option Plan, and the M&T Bank Corporation Employee Stock Purchase Plan, each of which has been previously approved by stockholders, and the M&T Bank Corporation 2008 Directors' Stock Plan ("2008 Directors' Stock Plan") and the M&T Bank Corporation Deferred Bonus Plan, each of which did not require stockholder approval.
+M&T Bank Corporation's existing equity compensation plans include the 1983 Stock Option Plan, the 2001 Stock Option Plan, the 2005 Incentive Compensation Plan, which replaced the 2001 Stock Option Plan, and the M&T Bank Corporation Employee Stock Purchase Plan, each of which has been previously approved by stockholders, and the M&T Bank Corporation 2008 Directors' Stock Plan") and the M&T Bank Corporation Deferred Bonus Plan, each of which did not require stockholder approval.

-A В C

-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options or Rights Weighted Average Exercise Price of Outstanding Options or Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A)

-Equity Compensation Plans Approved by Security Holders:

-1983 Stock Option Plan 1,871,980 \$ 55.23

-2001 Stock Option Plan 5,159,232 \$ 88.29

-2005 Incentive Compensation Plan 5,929,773 \$103.63 3,108,342

-Employee Stock Purchase Plan 604,668

-Equity Compensation Plans Not Approved By Security Holders: (1)

-2008 Directors' Stock Plan 5,622 \$ 57.41 83,964

-Deferred Bonus Plan 54,782 \$ 62.30

-Total 13,021,389 \$ 90.40 3,796,974
+Plan Category A Number of Securities to be Issued upon Exercise of Outstanding Options or Rights Exer Ou B hted Average cise Price of itstanding ons or Rights C Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity Compensation Plans Approved by Security Holders: 1983 Stock Option Plan 1,871,980 \$ 55.23 - 2001 Stock Option Plan 5,159,232 \$ 88.29 - 2005 Incentive Compensation Plan 5,929,773 \$ 103.63 3,108,342 Employee Stock Purchase Plan 604,668 Equity Compensation Plans Not Approved By Security Holders:(1) 2008 Directors' Stock Plan 5,622 \$ 57.41 83,964 Deferred Bonus Plan 54,782 \$ 62.30 Total 13,021,389 \$ 90.40 3,796,974

-(1) As of December 31, 2008, a total of 726,636 shares of M&T Bank Corporation Common Stock were issuable upon exercise of outstanding options or rights assumed by M&T Bank Corporation in connection with merger and acquisition transactions, including those described below pursuant to the Agreement and Plan of Merger dated as of December 18, 2008 that Provident Bankshares Corporation has entered into with M&T Bank Corporation and First Empire State Holding Company, a wholly owned direct subsidiary of M&T Bank Corporation.
-The weighted-average exercise price of those outstanding options or rights is \$123.37 per share.
+(1) As of December 31, 2008, a total of 92,079 shares of M&T Bank Corporation Common Stock were issuable upon exercise of outstanding options or rights assumed by M&T Bank Corporation in connection with merger and acquisition transactions.
+The weighted-average exercise price of those outstanding options or rights is \$64.46 per share.